 There’s nothing that goes better with meatballs than wine.
 So we had to mention Bin.
 For the wine and tapas lovers, Bin 14 serves a variety of delectable menu items which includes meatballs with marinara and pecorino: the ideal appetizer.

 (Photo credit: @citybistrohoboken)

 This local spot makes ultra-traditional pork and veal meatballs, and trust us, they’re something to write home about.
-These chicken meatballs are out of this world, bound to make any Italian mother proud.
+These are bound to make any Italian mother proud.
 Order them ASAP.